The Old Railroad Track lined with Sakura

 The quest for sakura 🌸 spots in Kyoto leads to discovering Keage Incline, and while the place remains very touristy, it is quite hidden from Western guides.
 On the other hand, we can find a lot of Asian visitors enjoying one of the best places in the city to see like a cherry blossom tunnel that cover the railway tracks.

-The origins of this historic railway are not uncommon.
-Facing an industrial and demographic downturn during Meiji Era, Kyoto built 琵琶湖疏水 Biwako sosui, Lake Biwa Canal, to transport drinkable water, merchandise, and passengers from the eponymous lake to Kyoto.
-As early as 1895 and for decades thereafter, it fed Kyoto with electricity from its tramways thanks to its hydroelectric generator.
+The origins of this historic railway are unusual.
+Facing an industrial and demographic downturn during the Meiji Era, Kyoto built 琵琶湖疏水 Biwako sosui, Lake Biwa Canal, to transport drinkable water, merchandise, and passengers from the eponymous lake to Kyoto.
+As early as 1895 and for decades thereafter, it fed Kyoto with electricity (especially its tramways) thanks to its hydroelectric generator.

 Keage Incline simply serves to connect Lake Biwa Canal to the famous Kamo River.
 Thus, this inclined plane ✈️, which is 22 meters wide and more than 600 meters long, was built by human hands to compensate for the 36-meter height difference between the terminus and the dam.
 Used between 1891 and 1948, it was functional for boat transportation thanks to the cars 🚙 settled on this 15° slope.